INEWMax/objective-c-style-guide/README.md

 ## Xcode project

+### Project Structure

+The `.xcodeproj` project file should be in the project root directory.
+At the same level should be present a `.xcworkspace` workspace file and the Pods directory (if CocoaPods is used).

+All certificates and `.mobileprovision` files should be placed in the `Certificates` directory.
+Jenkins build jobs will search for such directory to automatically install mobile provisions in builder server.

+All the projects specific files should be put inside the `Project` directory.

+Because of separation of phisical and logical files organization, the project should be more organized logically in Xcode (using files groups) than phisically (using file system directories).

+####Phisical Organization

+The structure inside the `Project` directory should be as simple as possible, ideally only following sub-directories should be present:

+ - Classes
+ - External
+ - Assets
+	 - Common
+		 - Images
+		 - Fonts
+		 - ...
+	 - BrandName (Branded Assets)
+		 - Images
+		 - Fonts
+		 - ...

-All implementation files should be all phisically put inside `Class` folder, .xib included.
+All implementation files should be all phisically put inside `Classes` folder, .xib included.

-Logical Xcode groups are used to group implementation files by funcionality.
+####Logical Organization

+Phisical filesystem directories defined above should be replicated in Xcode with logical groups which are linked to the related directories in the filesystem.

+Inside `Classes` group, implementation files are organized in following main groups:

+ - DataModel
+ - Common
+ - Main
+ - Functionalities

+Inside `Functionalities` group the files are organized by funcionality using subgroups depending on project peculiarity.

-`.xib` files should be always be near to `.h` and `.m` files, never in a separate directory.
+In general `.xib` files should be always be near to `.h` and `.m` files, never in a separate directory.
 Is better to have file oganized in this order: `.h`, `.m`, `.xib`.

 ### Deploy Configuration